Where bloggers meet other bloggers.

 You were right, Melisa.

-Shannon sent me a text the next day mentioning something about being emotional and I felt the same way.
+Shannon sent me a text the next day mentioning something about being emotional, and I felt the same way.

-Sharing this time with these amazing women.
+It was emotional, sharing this time with these women.

 An artist, an entrepreneur, a columnist, and a hometown hero.

 Beautiful, strong, cool women.